reach-sh/reach-lang/docs/src/tut/wfs/index.md

     package.json
     ```

-    For some of your Reach projects, you may find it useful to retain and edit these files, especially `package.json`.
+    For some of your Reach projects, you might find it useful to retain and edit these files, especially `package.json`.
 	To create and retain these files, run `reach scaffold` before running `reach run`.

 * Line 24: The process checks the new image for vulnerabilities.